 September 18, 2018

 To a certain degree, memory loss is a normal part of aging, as the brain naturally begins to take longer to process information.
-However, these “senior moments” of forgetfulness are often minor and don’t interfere with your everyday life.
+However, when normal aging is what causes memory loss or forgetfulness, it is often minor and doesn’t interfere with your everyday life.
+Discover the difference between age-related memory loss vs Alzheimer’s disease.

 As previously mentioned, our ability to recall information declines as we age.
 Additionally, hormones and proteins that help to generate new brain cells also decreases with age.
 As does the blood flow to brain, which can greatly impact cognitive abilities.
 Because of this, it’s not uncommon for seniors to cite moments of forgetfulness.